lilit-avetisyan/lilit-avetisyan/content/authors/admin/_index.md

     url: https://www.umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include human-machine interactions, behavioral computing and modeling.

 # Interests to show in About widget
 interests:
-  - Human Factors
+  - Human-machine Interaction (HMI)
-  - Large Language Models
+  - Natural Language Processing (NLP)
-  - Information Retrieval
+  - Bahavioral Modeling

 # Education to show in About widget
 education: